 A focus on healthy public policies is more important than ever as the pandemic has posed significant challenges to many, including people living with chronic conditions such as heart disease and stroke and their caregivers.

 About Heart & Stroke

 Life.
 We don’t want you to miss it.
-That’s why Heart & Stroke leads the fight to beat heart disease and stroke.
+That’s why Heart & Stroke has been leading the fight to beat heart disease and stroke for 70 years.
 We must generate the next medical breakthroughs, so Canadians don’t miss out on precious moments.
 Together, we are working to prevent disease, save lives and promote recovery through research, health promotion and public policy.
 Heartandstroke.ca @HeartandStroke